 Your future employer is actually trying to get a better idea of who you are and what you’re capable of.
 So make their life a little bit easier – detail all the different tasks you’ve completed.

 It’s particularly effective to list as many assistant specific tasks as you can.
 That includes complex diary management, admin support, travel management, etc.

 3: Your CV formatting was, in a word, atrocious

 A personal assistant, an executive assistant, a team assistant and a secretary all walk into a bar.
 What do they have in common?
 The answer is – pretty neat organisational abilities and mad formatting skills.

 So, if you think for one second that an employer is going to want to hire someone who uses size 18 comic sans in their personal assistant CV, you can think again.

-4: You forget to mention that you’re a virtual viruoso
+4: Your CV doesn’t mention that you’re a virtual virtuoso

 If an employer is in the fortunate position of choosing between 2 fantastic candidates, they will pick the person with better technical experience 100% of the time.

 I’m guessing that you want that person to be you?

 Then make sure to include the programmes and software you’re familiar with.
 This might be CRM software or Billing programmes like Xero or Wave.